 And then was the turn of the movie-making industry to employ storyboarding.
 We all have probably seen the movie called Gone with the Wind which was released in 1939.
 Well, it would be interesting to know that every scene of this cinematographic masterpiece was storyboarded.
 Since that time, storyboarding began to permeate into different spheres of society and found application in business, media, and even software development.

 At the times described above, developing a storyboard was not an easy task which required a lot of skills and knowledge.
 Fortunately, the technology made an enormous leap forward since those times, and now thanks to the storyboard-making tool, every user, regardless of his or her sphere of activity, can create a unique visualization of his/her story without much problem.

-It is well-known that business literally absorbs everything useful from others spheres of life and turns it into a tool for making the profit.
-The same thing happened to storyboarding.
-The marketing agencies were the first ones to understand that storyboarding is key to a successful advertisement as it employs the same principles as movie-making: the creation of an appealing character, a narrative or a message that would grasp customers’ attention and convince them into buying a certain product.
-Storyboarding is also actively used in other areas of business to develop presentations and strategies.
+It is well-known that business literally absorbs everything useful from other spheres of life and turns it into a tool for making a profit.
+The same thing happened to storyboard.
+The marketing agencies were the first ones to understand that storyboarding is key to a successful advertisement as it employs the same principles as movie-making: the creation of an appealing character, a narrative, or a message that would grasp customers’ attention and convince them into buying a certain product.
+Storyboarding is also actively used in other areas of the business to develop presentations and strategies.

 Since storyboarding helps to convey the message in an interactive and concise manner, it began to be actively used on TV and social media, such as YouTube and other video-hosting websites.
-Storyboarding allows TV presenters and video bloggers to tell their story without using the complicated animation and editing techniques.
+Storyboarding allows TV presenters and video bloggers to tell their stories without using complicated animation and editing techniques.

 Storyboarding is used in this particular area to designate the specific characteristics of a given software product.
 It usually depicts various panels and serves as a mean for predicting and improving the user experience.
 Storyboarding helps the user gain better insight into the different aspects of the functionality of a certain software product.